 The terms of Formative state they provide certain features that may allow users to share information with other Users.
 For example, a teacher may choose to populate their profile with their name, school, and the grades and subjects that they teach.
 Or teachers may ask questions that are visible to other users of Formative.
-The terms specify that Formative contains user generated content, and also may contain message boards, personal web pages, forums or other interactive features.
-However, the terms state Child Users cannot post to public discussion forums and their profile is not shared publicly, and only the Parent and other permitted Teachers can see the User’s profile.
-Lastly, the terms state that parents and teachers should be aware that a Child User may enter free-form text which could include Personal Information that would be visible to other Users..
+The terms specify that Formative contains user-generated content, and also may contain message boards, personal web pages, forums or other interactive features.
+However, the terms state that student Uuers cannot post to public discussion forums and their profile is not shared publicly, and only the parent and other permitted teachers can see the student user’s profile.
+Lastly, the terms state that parents and teachers should be aware that a student user may enter free-form text which could include personal information that would be visible to other Users.

 Formative's terms state that to protect users' privacy and security, they take reasonable steps to verify a user's identity before granting them account access or making corrections to their information.
-In addition, Formative's terms specify they use certain physical, managerial, and technical safeguards designed to preserve the integrity and security of users' Personal Information.
-Formative's terms state that its employees, agents, and contractors must have a legitimate business reason to access Personal Information users provide and that Formative is operated and managed on servers located within the United States.
+In addition, Formative's terms specify they use certain physical, managerial, and technical safeguards designed to preserve the integrity and security of users' personal information.
+Formative's terms state that it is operated and managed on servers located within the United States.

 The terms also specify when users enter sensitive information, they encrypt the transmission of that information using secure socket layer technology (SSL) or similar technologies, but do not disclose whether users' information is also encrypted while at rest.
 Formative's terms state that if they learn of a data security incident that compromises or appears to compromise users' Personal Information, then they will attempt to notify users electronically so that they can take appropriate protective steps.
 In addition, Formative may also post a notice on their service if a data security incident occurs.

-The terms of Formative state that if a user registers for the service and provides Personal Information, they can update their account and information at any time by reviewing, modifying, or deleting their profile information.
-In addition, the terms state a parent can modify or delete Child User accounts or remove Child Users from view of any Teachers.
-Formative's terms specify they also take measures to restrict any collection or disclosure of Personal Information from children less than 13 years of age.
-A child can be registered to use the service through his or her school, or through an integration with the service that is supported by the child’s school, or by teachers, tutors and other similar adults who assist in the educational process (“Teachers”) who have taken steps to obtain parental consent.
+The terms of Formative state that if a user registers for the service and provides personal information, they can update their account and information at any time by reviewing, modifying, or deleting their profile information.
+In addition, the terms state a parent can modify or delete student user accounts or remove student users from view of a teacher.
+Formative's terms specify they also take measures to restrict any collection or disclosure of personal information from children less than 13 years of age.
+A student can be registered to use the service through his or her school, or through an integration with the service that is supported by the student’s school, or by teachers, tutors and other similar adults who assist in the educational process who have taken steps to obtain parental consent.

-In addition, the terms specify that if a Child User attempts to register for the services, Formative will request the email address of that Child User’s Parent in order to seek consent from their Parent.
-Child Users' information is restricted during their registration attempt, except the Parent email address for purposes of seeking consent.
-Formative's terms state that in compliance with COPPA and FERPA, parents have the ability to control information about their Child User and can refuse future collection or use of their child’s Personal Information, or they can delete their Child User’s account or contact Formative to do so on their behalf.
+In addition, Formative's terms state that in compliance with COPPA and FERPA, parents have the ability to control information about their student user and can refuse future collection or use of their child’s personal information, or they can delete their student user’s account or contact Formative to do so on their behalf.

 What data does it collect?